evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_AWD/_index.md

 ---
 title: Hyundai Ioniq 5 Long Range AWD
-linktitle: Ioniq 5 Long Range AWD
+linktitle: "Ioniq 5 Long Range AWD"
 description: "Hyundai Ioniq 5 Long Range AWD is an all-electric crossover with a WLTP range of up to 481 km (299 miles).
 EVKX.net have all the details. "
 weight: 10
 hidden: true